Skip to main content

 helmfile --debug diff

-Azure Workload Identity Issues
+Azure Credentials Issues

-Symptoms: Components can't authenticate to Azure services
+Symptoms: Crossplane cannot authenticate to Azure

 Debug Steps: